Meet Your Neighbors

 Here’s the deal, you need to meet your neighbors and we need to be willing to share contact information.
 Now, some people are very private and would never give you any information.
 I remember one day I looked in my mailbox and there was an envelope with a different address, and the envelope obviously had some credit cards enclosed.

-I’m now living in a different neighborhood and the homes are pretty much “owner-occupied” with regular families of all ages.
-I may try to go knock on a few front doors and see if I can get some neighbors to come to a get-together to share names and phone numbers in case of an emergency.
-Mark will have many contacts through his church involvement, so he’ll have a natural way to form new friendships and have a chance to gather information from them to have in case of an emergency.
+I live in a different neighborhood now, and the homes are pretty much “owner-occupied” with regular families of all ages.
+I may try to knock on a few front doors and see if I can get neighbors to come to a get-together to share names and phone numbers in case of an emergency.
+Mark will have many contacts through his church involvement, so he’ll have a natural way to form new friendships and have a chance to gather information from them in case of an emergency.

-I’m planning on passing out the form below for our new friends so in case they need to get in touch with our family members for any reason, emergency or otherwise, they have the necessary information to reach out.
-I hope I can get a few people to come to my “Contact Information” party when I hold one and this way we can all help each other when needed.
+I’m planning on passing out the form below for our new friends so that in case they need to contact our family members for any reason, emergency or otherwise, they have the necessary information to do so.
+I hope I can get a few people to come to my “Contact Information” party when I hold one, and this way, we can all help each other when needed.
+There is a group organized much like a Neighborhood Watch Program with street captains and volunteers available to help when an emergency comes up in our suburban home.

 The picture below is a partial copy of the document I plan to hand out and request be filled out, and here is the PRINTABLE: FSM Emergency Contact Info